ELL 316

 Course Learning Outcomes

-By the conclusion of the course, students will be able to:
+Upon the conclusion of the course, students will be able to:

-1) identify the elements of satire and related genres/modes
+1.Identify the elements of satire and related genres/modes,

-2) describe how satirical discourse developed over time in connection with contemporary historical, sociocultural, and intellectual developments
+2.Describe how satirical discourse developed over time in connection with contemporary historical, sociocultural, and intellectual developments,

-3) evaluate satirical works produced in a range of different media
+3.Evaluate satirical works produced in a range of different media,

 Assessment Methods and Criteria Others: